Eternalism and nihilism are the simplest, and most extreme, stances toward meaningness.

 The various “confused stances” discussed later in this book arise in this way.
 Each is a bargain in which we reluctantly acknowledge meaninglessness in some parts of life, deny it in others, and try to get the world to accept that.
 But it doesn’t; so every compromise causes new trouble, and fails.

 The wrong idea underlying all confused stances is that things must be either definitely meaningful or else effectively meaningless.
 Or, if meaning is not objective, it must be subjective.
 But these are not the only possibilities.

 I have coined the word “meaningness” to express the ambiguous quality of meaningfulness and meaninglessness that we encounter in practice.
 According to the stance that recognizes meaningness, meaning is real but not definite.
 It is neither objective nor subjective.
 It is neither given by an external force nor a human invention.

 I call this a “complete stance” because it acknowledges two qualities: nebulosity or indefiniteness, and pattern or regularity.
-A complete stance does not deny any aspect of meaningness.
+A complete stance does not deny or fixate any aspect of meaningness.

 From point of view of the complete stance, eternalism and nihilism are each half right.
 Eternalism rightly recognizes that the world is meaningful to us, and that it must be accepted as it is.
 This is the acknowledgement of pattern: the world in all its variety, pain and pleasure alike.
 Nihilism rightly recognizes that there is no eternal source of meaning, so there is no ultimate basis or necessity for rejecting anything.
 This is the acceptance of nebulosity: the chaos and contingency of the world, and the recognition that we are free from divine law.